openssl/technical-policies/policies/coding-style.md

 ## Chapter 14:  Portability

-To maximise portability the version of C defined in ISO/IEC 9899:1990 should be used.
-This is more commonly referred to as C90.
-ISO/IEC 9899:1999 (also known as C99) is not supported on some platforms that OpenSSL is used on and therefore should be avoided.
+The version of C defined in ISO/IEC 9899:1999 (C99) should be used.
+Features that became optional in ISO/IEC 9899:2011 (C11) should not be used.

 ## Chapter 15: Miscellaneous